 Cornwall has long been one of the most popular UK holiday destinations.
 As a result there is a flourishing tourism industry providing a host of accommodation options.
 Cornwall has some of the best camping and caravan sites in the UK.
 Padstow Touring Park is one of only a few caravan and camping sites to be awarded Five Stars and Five Pennants, as such we are leading the way forward in raising the standards for all caravan and camping site around the UK.
 North Cornwall is well suited to camping, caravans and motorhomes with easy access from the A30, great walking, beaches, restaurants, picture perfect harbour towns and great family days out.

 Camping in Cornwall?
 See our top tips for Camping in Cornwall

-So what brings people back to visit Cornwall time and again?
+So what brings people back to holiday in Cornwall time and again.

 Well, the climate is definitely the mildest within the United Kingdom however our summers aren’t the hottest!
-So it must be a renaissance in arts and food in Cornwall along with the natural beauty of the beaches, cliffs, coves, gardens, dunes, moors and heathlands plus the man-made attractions offering great family days out whatever the weather.
+Therefore it must be a renaissance in arts and food in Cornwall alongside the natural beauty of the beaches, cliffs, coves, gardens, dunes, moors and heathlands and the man-made attractions providing great family days out regardless of the weather.

 Cornwall’s beaches are unrivalled elsewhere in Britain for their beauty and variety.
 In my opinion the most picturesque are the sheltered tiny coves that dot the coastline like Trevone, Treyarnon and Porthcothan.
 Padstow has more than its fair share of fantastic beaches the area is known as seven bays for seven days as you can visit a different beach every day for seven days within only a few miles of Padstow.